 Credit: Toyosu Gourmet

-Tonkatsu Odayasu is a long-established Western-style restaurant with many regular customers.
+Tonkatsu Odayasu, located in Koto Ward, is a long-established Western-style restaurant with many regular customers.
 This is a place where you can enjoy fresh seafood unique to Toyosu, fried or grilled with butter.
-Choose your favourite item and you can have a set meal that includes rice and miso soup.
+Choose your favourite item and have a set meal that includes rice and miso soup.

 Find out more about Tonkatsu Odayasu here on Google maps.